stoffee/csp-k8s-hcp/README.md

 8. <a href="#AccessVaultURL">Obtain Vault GUI URL</a> to specify variables used to install on application developer laptops a Vault client and other utilities.
 For example, one <strong>workflow</strong> can install and run a local Jupyter server program with Docker for use in demonstrating CLI commands exercising Vault.

-9. View logs gathered by Prometheus and analytics displayed using Grafana installed using auxilliary scripts.

-   If a SIEM (such as Splunk or Datadog) is available, view alerts generated from logs sent to them.

-10. Access Vault instance several ways to test connection to the
+   Access Vault instance several ways to test connection to the
    * <a href="#VaultMenu">View the Vault Admin menu</a> UI.
    * <a href="#AccessVaultCLI">Access Vault using CLI</a>
    * <a href="#AccessVaultAPI">Access Vault API programming</a>
    <br /><br />

    <a href="#ConfigSecretsEngines">Configure Secrets Engines</a>.

    <a href="#VaultTools">Use Vault Tools</a>.

    TODO: Also included is a sample application (HashiCups) to show how to replace static (unsecure long-term) passwords with dynamically created ones for use during a short window of time.
 We show how to arrange for PostgreSQL database to create temporary database credentials for distribution using HashiCorp's unique "AppRole" authentication method from a Vault one-time access Cubbyhole.

+9. View logs gathered by Prometheus and analytics displayed using Grafana installed using auxilliary scripts.

+   If a SIEM (such as Splunk or Datadog) is available, view alerts generated from logs sent to them.

+10. Ensure there is adequate backup capability by testing restore procedures.

 11. <a href="#CreateUsers">Create User Accounts</a>, <a href="#ConfigPolicies">Configure Policies</a>, and <a href="#EditPolicies">Edit Policies</a> to populate enough users with credentials in your IdP (Identity Provider) to run load tests.

-12. Include functional, performance, and capacity tests in a testing workflow.
+12. Create and run <strong>workflows</strong>, which include functional, performance, and capacity tests (perhaps run overnight) to emulate activity from end-user clients.
+This enables monitoring over time of latency between server and end-users, which can impair user productivity.

    TODO: GitHub Actions workflows are included here to have a working example of how to retrieve secrets from Vault, such as <a href="#GitHubOIDC">GitHub OIDC</a> protocol.

-13. Run tests emulating end-user clients.
-This enables monitoring over time of latency between server and end-users, which can impair user productivity.

-14. Verify configuration on every change

     TODO: Use of a CI/CD pipeline to version every change, automated scanning of Terraform for vulnerabilities (using TFSec and other utilities), and confirmation that policies-as-code are not violated.

+13. Verify configuration on every change.
+This is important to really determine whether the whole system works both before and after <a href="#Upgrade">changing/upgrading any component</a> (Versions of Kubernetes, operating system, Vault, etc.).
+The Enterprise version of Terraform, Vault, and Consul provide for automation of upgrades.

-    Use of Infrastructure-as-Code enables quicker response to security changes identified over time, such as for EC2 IMDSv2.
+    Again, use of Infrastructure-as-Code enables quicker response to security changes identified over time, such as for EC2 IMDSv2.

-    <a href="#Upgrade">Manage Kubernetes</a>.

-    <a href="#DestroyVault">Destroy Vault instance</a>.
+14. Destroy instances of <a href="#DestroyVault">Vault</a>, Consul to having idle resources consuming money for no good reason.

 <br /><br />